-For all sectors, fear is part of our emotional responses too.
+Fear is part of our emotional responses too.
 We often don't acknowledge our bravery and courage when we feel feelings of fear and anxiety.

 Being brave and facing something with courage will not eradicate feelings of fear and worry.
 These are natural feelings.
 They will be dynamic and changing.
 Allow yourself, when you feel overwhelmed by fear, to find something, no matter how small, that you have shown bravery and courage with.
 Acknowledge your own bravery.
 Your own courage.
-Even recognising our own feelings takes courage.
-Acknowledge too though that your fear and anxiety will sit along side your bravery and courage, and are intrinsically connected.
+Acknowledge too though that your fear and anxiety will sit along side these and are intrinsically connected.